How to Use a Coping Saw to Create Perfect Curves

 It’s important to secure the material and hold the coping saw using both hands.
 Picking the right blade for the material is also essential.

-Following the right steps, you’ll be able to cut a straight line, a circle, and a 45-degree angle to create the perfect corner.
+Following the right steps, you can cut a straight line, a circle, and a 45-degree angle to create the perfect corner.